Let your true self shine through your Body Window by going gray and declaring that you have the ultimate in self-confidence!

 is permanent.
 Not as easy.
 What exactly is being given up when you

-chose to go gray?
+choose to go gray?

 If we get down to the root of it all, the obvious answer is that hiding gray hair is all about clinging to some smidgen of youth, some ego-based desire to be eternally young.

-The brainwash by the media, our peers and family doesn’t help.
+The brainwashing by the media, our peers and family doesn’t help.
 I was always told, ‘you are too young to be gray!’
 The shame of growing old seemed too big a burden to bear.
 Especially when I started to have gray hair in my 30’s.

 About ten years ago I remember discussing going gray with a friend much older than I. Her response was, ‘But you have such a nice husband!’
 What?
 I didn’t get it and asked her to explain further.